 What does this mean?
 Does this mean that the Libre was more accurate than the meter, or that the meter was more accurate than the Libre?
-We have no real way of knowing, as meters can also be “out” by up to 15% and still be considered accurate by current standards.
+We have no real way of knowing, as meters can also be “out” by 10-15% and still be considered accurate by current standards.
 Further, we need to keep in mind that the 2 readings actually measure different things: the sensor measures the glucose in the interstitial fluid, while the lab result measures the glucose in the blood.
 In truth, these measures may not match at a moment in time, and further, they don’t have to match for each of them to be correct in their own right.
 But does that matter in our real-life use of diabetes tech?

 Maybe the real question from real people with diabetes is: how can I be confident that the sensor is accurate?

 Or in other words...
 Can I trust the sensor?

 For my own information, I used our tried and true, lab-verified blood glucose meters as a basis of comparison.
 After all, the clinical recommendations offered by Diabetes Canada and by our son’s endocrinologist, as well as our experience with diabetes over the past several years, have all been based on blood glucose values.
 The treatment decisions we make are based on blood glucose.
 So for the Flash Glucose system to be useful in real-life, it should at least approximate those blood glucose values (taking into account lag-time, explained below), even though it’s getting there via a different measurement path.